(CNN) -- Here's what you need to know about the Empire State Building.

 It is located on Fifth Avenue between 33rd and 34th Streets in Manhattan.

-Facts: The Empire State Building took only one year and 45 days to build, or 7 million man-hours.
+Facts: The Empire State Building took only one year and 45 days to build, or more than seven million man-hours.

 There are observatories on both the 86th and 102nd floors.
 They attract around four million people annually.